John Fitch Memorial

 ) Erected A.D.
 1927 in compliance with the Act of Congress Approved February 12, 1926.

 Reproduction of a model made by John Fitch in 1786, now in the National Museum at Washington

 Location.
 37° 48.561′ N, 85° 27.987′ W. Marker is in Bardstown, Kentucky, in Nelson County.
 Marker is on U.S. 31E/150, on the right when traveling north.
+Memorial is on the Northeast quadrant of the town square (town circle), between East Stephen Foster Avenue and North Third Street.
 Touch for map.
-Memorial is on the Northeast quadrant of the town square (town circle), between East Stephen Foster Avenue and North Third Street.
 Marker is in this post office area: Bardstown KY 40004, United States of America.
+Touch for directions.

 Also see . . .
 John Finch - Who Made America PBS.
 (Submitted on June 13, 2014, by Bill Pfingsten of Bel Air, Maryland.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 12, 2014, by Karl Stelly of Gettysburg, Pennsylvania.
-This page has been viewed 342 times since then.
+It was originally submitted on June 12, 2014, by Karl Stelly of Gettysburg, Pennsylvania.
+This page has been viewed 377 times since then and 10 times this year.
 Photos: 1, 2. submitted on June 12, 2014, by Karl Stelly of Gettysburg, Pennsylvania. • Bill Pfingsten was the editor who published this page.